hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 capabilities to [Apache Kafka](https://kafka.apache.org/).

-The `ReadKafkaP` and `WriteKafkaP` classes provide source and sink processors which can be used for reading and writing respectively.
+The `ReadKafkaP` and `WriteKafkaP` classes provide source and sink processors which can be used for reading and writing, respectively.
 The processors take a list of properties given by `Properties` as a parameter which can be used to specify the `group.id`, `bootstrap.servers`, key/value serializer/deserializer and any other configuration parameters